tomi3-11/APT-DSA/Labs/week3/session1/README.md

-No worries — since canvasisn’t available on your side right now, I’ll give you **copy-paste ready content** exactly how you asked.
-You can paste this straight into a `README.md` file and it’ll work perfectly for revision 👍

----

-# 📘 Scores Class – Simple Documentation
+# Scores Class – Simple Documentation

 ## What this code is about (big picture)

 This C++ program teaches **basic array operations** using a class.

-# DSA, Tuesday 27/jan/2026
+## DSA, Tuesday 27/jan/2026

 ## Major Concepts Explained (Very Simple)